Project Summaries

 Docs | GitHub | PyPI

-Scikit-build is an improved build system generator for CPython C/C++/Fortran/Cython extensions that integrates with setuptools, wheel and pip.
-It internally uses cmake (available on PyPI) to provide better support for additional compilers, build systems, cross compilation, and locating dependencies and their associated build requirements.
+Scikit-build is a Setuptools wrapper for CPython that builds C/C++/Fortran/Cython extensions It uses cmake (available on PyPI) to provide better support for additional compilers, build systems, cross compilation, and locating dependencies and their associated build requirements.
 To speed up and parallelize the build of large projects, the user can install ninja (also available on PyPI).

 Docs | GitHub | PyPI